dy/dy.github.com/_posts/2014-03-22-Affections.md

 ---

 I want to build a place where to spend time in a friends circle, comfortably, with no any liabilities.

+---

+So my main solution to the affection problem is to find a substitute resource of energy.
+It can be a books, friends, sports, romance, anything.